Codecademy/docs/content/cybersecurity/concepts/virus/virus.md

   - 'paths/fundamentals-of-cybersecurity'
 ---

-A **virus** is a type of computer program that can infect a system with malicious code and replicate itself.
+A **virus** is a of malware that can infect a system.
 Computer viruses have two main functions:

 1. Destruction: Refers to the damage a computer virus can cause to a computer by deleting files or reformatting the hard drive.
 2. Propagation: When a virus self-replicates by placing a copy of itself into other programs across a network.